broswen/Turnstile/README.md

 ```

-5. Get current details about the user, including the gate they are.
+5. Get current details about the user, including the gate they are in.
 ```json
 {
     "id": "ID#123456"